rayenabid406/rayenabid406/README.md

 # Rayen Abid | Industrial Computer Engineering Student

 I'm an engineering student specializing in Industrial Informatics & Automation, currently starting my internship at Amilcar Petroleum Operations.

-I came from two years of prépa (math/physics), and have been building hands-on skills in embedded systems and industrial automation since December 2025.
+I came from two years of prépa (French-system math/physics-intensive preparatory studies for engineering school), and have been building hands-on skills in embedded systems and industrial automation since November 2025.

 ### What I'm working with